Register for the 2013 Christmas Bird Count!

 When is it?

-The Seattle CBC is usually on the last Saturday in December.
-This year the CBC will take place on December 29, 2012.
-The CBC starts around dawn (with some teams listening for owls in the predawn darkness) and lasts until late afternoon.
-On the evening of the count, CBC participants converge to compile the official list for the day and enjoy a soup potluck.
+The Seattle CBC takes place on the last Saturday in December.
+This year the CBC will take place on December 28, 2013.
+The CBC starts at around dawn (with some teams listening for owls in the pre-dawn darkness) and lasts until late afternoon.
+On the evening of the count, CBC participants converge to compile the official list for the day and enjoy a warm soup potluck.
 There is always a surprise or two!
-Volunteers are needed for potluck set up and clean up.
+Volunteers are always needed for potluck set-up and clean-up duties.
 Please contact Marieke to volunteer.
-Registration is closed for the 2012 count, however walk-ups are welcome at the Discovery Park Visitors Center (3801 W Government Way) at around 7:45am – 8:00am, or 6am for owling.
+Registration for the 2013 count is now open here.

 What does it cost?

-For the first time since 1955, the CBC is now a free program!
-However, Seattle Audubon kindly asks you to donate the traditional $5.00 fee to Seattle Audubon’s Citizen Science Programs.
-Simply click the “Donate” button on the left of this page, click here, submit your $5.00 to your circle leader or bring it to the potluck.
+The CBC is now a free program!
+However, Seattle Audubon kindly asks you to donate the traditional $5.00 fee to Seattle Audubon’s citizen science programs.
+Simply add your donation during the CBC registration process or click the “Donate” button on the left of this page.

 What should I bring on the day of the count?

 Dress for the weather!
-Surveyors will go out, rain or shine or snow.
+Surveyors will go out, rain, shine or snow.
 Layers are strongly encouraged with a waterproof jacket and/or pants.
 Warm hats, socks and gloves are a must.
-Some subareas require more walking, others more driving, so please wear appropriate footwear.
+Some areas require more walking, others more driving, so please wear appropriate footwear.
 Fluids, snacks and a sack lunch are also important.
-Binoculars will not be provided so please bring your own.
+Binoculars will not be provided, so please bring your own.

-Volunteers can join other counters at the CBC potluck to listen to the preliminary species tally over a bowl of warm soup.
-Potluck attendees are asked to RSVP and indicate whether they’re bringing soup, dessert, or bread.
-Volunteers are also needed for potluck set up and clean up (contact Marieke to volunteer).
-This year, the 2012 CBC potluck will be held at the Wedgwood Presbyterian Church down the road from the Seattle Audubon offices in Wedgwood (8008 35th Ave.
-NE).
-Doors open at 4 p.m. if you'd like to warm up; the potluck ends at 7 p.m.
+Upon completion of their counts, volunteers can gather with other Leaders and counters at the CBC potluck to listen to the preliminary species results over a bowl of warm soup.
+Doors open at 4 p.m. if you’d like to warm up a little early; the potluck ends at 7 p.m.
+Potluck attendees are asked to RSVP and indicate whether they’re bringing soup, dessert, or salad.
+Volunteers are also needed for potluck set-up and clean-down (contact Marieke to volunteer).
+The potluck will be held at the Wedgwood Presbyterian Church (8008 35th Avenue Northeast, corner of NE 35th and 80th Street).
 Parking is available in the church parking lot, but may be limited.

-Other Christmas Bird Counts in Washington State (36 total taking place all over the state, Dec 14 through Jan 5)
+Other Christmas Bird Counts in Washington State (approx. 36 total taking place annually all over the state, Dec 14 through Jan 5)

 National Audubon Christmas Bird Count (learn more about the history and run a custom analysis of the CBC data!)